Venue InformationEventim Apollo

 The venue was renamed the Hammersmith Odeon in 1962, and played host to many legendary acts including The Beatles, The Rolling Stones and Bob Marley.
 It has been a home to major concerts, comedy, musicals and performances ever since.

 Theatre Previous Shows

-Past shows playing at the Eventim Apollo:The Best of… Rock Musicals
+Past shows that have played at the Eventim Apollo include:The Best of… Rock Musicals

 Nativity!
 The Musical